Signed in as:

 Learning not only happens during scheduled activities; every minute is a learning opportunity!
 The variety of planned activities helps prepare children to succeed academically and socially.
 Children benefit from the foundation needed to go on to Kindergarten with confidence.

-Handy Family Childcare Preschool Curriculum follows the Missouri Standards of Early Childhood Education.
+Our preschool curriculum is research-based and follows the Missouri Standards of Early Childhood Education.
 It is designed to touch on many areas of the standards set for early childhood education.
-Each month we choose a theme, a letter, number, shape, and color.
+We choose a theme, letter, number, shape, and color each month.
 Every month is centered around the focus objectives we are learning.
-Some of our materials are ordered from outside resources as Funshine Express, Higher Reach, Teachers Pay Teachers, and many online teaching sites.
+Some of our materials are ordered from outside resources such as Funshine Express, Higher Reach, Teachers Pay Teachers, and many online teaching sites.
 I've designed a lot of my materials to reuse and represent throughout each year.
-I purchased many learning tools such as toys and classroom decorations to enhance the lesson plan.
+I purchased many learning tools, such as toys and classroom decorations, to enhance the lesson plan.

 We learn by reviewing charts, posters, enhancement worksheets, and singing songs.
-We also have reading time, do fingerplays, puppet shows, arts and crafts, and so much more.
+We also have reading time, fingerplays, puppet shows, arts and crafts, and more.
 We focus on handwriting, early math, and reading readiness.
 Children are given professional assessments to see what we need to place more focus on.

-By the time our children are ready to enter kindergarten, they are expected to know basic objectives such as colors and shapes, recognize, spell and write their names, remain seated while being attentive during storytime, can perform self- help skills such as tying shoes, along with a few added concepts like knowing basic baby sign language, and some Spanish
+By the time our children are ready to enter Kindergarten, they are expected to know primary objectives such as colors and shapes, recognize, spell, and write their names, remain seated while being attentive during storytime can, perform self-help skills such as tying shoes, along with a few added concepts like knowing primary baby sign language, and some Spanish.

 Check out this great video